jsdev17/issues/README.md

 ## A note on expected behavior.
 The application is a working prototype, and is thus tailored to retrieve and render data from GitHub repositories and issues for __this account only__.
-If you wish to fetch and render repositories from another GitHub account, you may do so by making a slight change in the source code; however, you will not be able to see each repository's issues.
+If you wish to fetch and render repositories from another GitHub account, you may do so by making a slight change in the source code; however, you will not be able to see each repository's issues (assuming there are any).
 This is because in order for issues to be rendered, they need to be matched with documents in the database; that is to say, if there's not a document (in the database) for each issue retrieved from GitHub, there will be no match and the issue won't be rendered.
+When you start the server, data will be automatically initialized into MongoDB; however, this data currently only matches issues in this repository.
 This behavior may or may not change in future versions of this application.
 For now, just keep in mind its present limitations.

 ### Fetching repos for another GitHub User
 There's a file named `ReposPage.js` in the `client` directory.
 The path to this file is the following: `client/src/components/ReposPage.js`. <br /><br />